jkblackburn/DesktopGARP1.1.3/README.md

 We thank R. Scachetti-Pereira for developing the DesktopGARP implementation of the GARP algorithm within the implementation.

+Tutorial for installing DesktopGARP 1.1.3 are here in a YouTube video: https://youtu.be/zaUAgjeoAS8

+Tutorial for populating a GARP experiment is found here in a YouTube video: https://youtu.be/vIzRiXA2aOE

 Additional DesktopGARP tools from the UF SEER Lab are available from C.G.
 Haase: https://github.com/cghaase/GARPTools